eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 It should be acknowledged, however, that this is not any sort of guarantee that voters would or should bullet vote.
 While it may be optimal for R and C voters to bullet vote when both are ahead, we do see in real Approval elections in Fargo (TODO: include source) and St. Louis that voters are willing to approve multiple candidates, and support a coalition.
 Rather, this example should illustrate that Approval would not likely suddenly collapse when voters are strategic.
 Instead, it is actually robust to strategy when voters are prudent (ex. if their favorite candidate is trailing behind the top two).
 If a sufficient number of both R and CRL voters choose to approve R and C--say due to the candidates forming a coalition and encouraging their voters to do so--it's even more likely that either R or C will win, strengthening their lead over L. If the electorate is sufficiently right-leaning, then this is a highly representative outcome.

 In short, we have a balance between the risk-minimizing strategy of the Leader rule, which is not compatible with coalitions of candidates who are both viable, and the fact that we do, in fact, see coalitions in real Approval elections.
-In real elections, it's likely we will, in fact, see coalitions between viable candidates and bullet voting for non-viable candidates, which would weaken the strongly majoritarian guarantees of the leader rule.
+In real elections, it's likely we will see coalitions between viable candidates and bullet voting for non-viable candidates, which would weaken the strongly majoritarian guarantees of the leader rule.
 However, the leader rule still shows that widespread strategy and majoritarian outcomes are not necessarily at odds, and that strategic voting can actually lead to more majoritarian outcomes, rather than less.

 ## Other Considerations and Further Research

 Some considerations must be made to the plausibility or realism of the axioms.
 For one, this analysis does not take into account sincere voters who do not adjust their acceptability line strategically.
-It also does allow for the possibility that some voters may not agree on the perceived leader and challenger.
+It also does not allow for the possibility that some voters may not agree on the perceived leader and challenger.
 In our increasingly divisive media bubbles, the perception of a race to one bloc of voters could be significantly different from another.
-If the supporters of the two major candidates believe their candidate is the leader, then that would result in more bullet voting, and less support for the more moderate candidates who might be the compromise candidate often ranked between the two major candidates.
+If the supporters of the two major candidates believe their candidate is the leader, then that would result in more bullet voting, and less support for the more moderate candidates who might be the compromise often ranked between the two major candidates.
 This could lead to more extreme outcomes, and less majoritarian outcomes, than the leader rule would predict.

 Some potential questions to explore in future research include:

 - If we allow ties in the pairwise match-ups, and allow one node to have edges to multiple nodes probabilistically, how does this affect the dynamics?
-- How many sincere voters would it take to break the convergence to the equilibrium?
+- How many non-strategic voters, who apply a fixed sincere strategy, would it take to break the convergence to the equilibrium?
 - If, instead of all voters applying the leader rule simultaneously, we have voter adjusting their strategy based on some probability (ex.
 50% of voters apply the leader rule, while 50% maintain their current strategy), will the edges of the graph stay the same, or will they change?
-If they change, how do they change?
 - If we suppose that voters of different demographics have different perceptions of the leader and challenger, or suppose that polls are intentionally misleading, can the outcome be manipulated by a malicious actor who controls the polls?

 ## Appendix